google/xls/docs_src/ir_semantics.md

 <!-- mdformat on -->

-The type `T` of the data operand must be the same as the the type of the register.
+The type `T` of the data operand must be the same as the type of the register.

 #### **`instantiation_input`**